Dónal Óg Cusack: Munster

 Cusack was selected for the Munster inter-provincial team for the first time during the 1999 Railway Cup.
 On 25 November, he was an unused substitute when Munster suffered a 2–13 to 1–15 defeat by Connacht in the final.

 Cusack was again included on the Munster panel for the 2000 Railway Cup.
 On 12 November, he won a Railway Cup medal as a non-playing substitute following Munster's 3–15 to 2–15 defeat of Leinster in the final.

 After a one-year absence, Cusack was back on the Munster panel for the 2002 Railway Cup.
 He was an unused substitute when Munster suffered a 4–15 to 3–17 defeat by Leinster in the final on 3 November.

 On 6 November 2005, Cusack was named on the bench when Munster faced Connacht in the 2005 Railway Cup final.
 He was introduced as a substitute for Davy Fitzgerald and collected a second winners' medal following the 1–21 to 2–14 victory.

 After a two-year absence, Cusack was named on the bench when Munster faced Leinster in the Railway Cup final on 1 November 2008.
 He was introduced as a half-time substitute for Brendan Cummins in the 1–15 to 1–12 defeat.

 On 19 February 2012, Cusack played his last game for Munster.
 He lined out in goal for the 3–14 to 1–16 defeat by Leinster in the Railway Cup semi-final.

 Coaching career

 Clare

 On 26 October 2015 it was announced that Cusack had been appointed coach to the Clare senior hurling team.
 On 1 May 2016, Clare drew 0-22 apiece with Waterford in the National League final.
 The replay saw Cusack collect his first silverware as coach as Clare defeated Waterford by 1–23 to 2-19.

 On 9 July 2017, Clare suffered a 1–25 to 1–20 defeat by Cork in the Munster final.
-On 25 October, Cusack announced that he was stepping down as coach in controversial circumstances, however, However, a source revealed that he had planned to end his role with Clare before the controversy.
+On 25 October, Cusack announced that he was stepping down as coach in controversial circumstances, however, a source revealed that he had planned to end his role with Clare before the controversy.